andreoliwa/nitpick/CONTRIBUTING.rst

 For merging, you should:

-1. Include passing tests (run ``make test``) [1]_.
+1. Include passing tests (run ``invoke test``) [1]_.
 2. Update documentation when there's new API, functionality etc.
 3. Add yourself to ``AUTHORS.rst``.

 ..
-[1] If you don't have all the necessary python versions available locally you can rely on Travis - it will
-       `run the tests <https://github.com/andreoliwa/nitpick/actions/workflows/python.yaml>`_ for each change you add in the pull request.
+[1] If you don't have all the necessary python versions available locally you can rely on GitHub Workflows: `tests will run <https://github.com/andreoliwa/nitpick/actions/workflows/python.yaml>`_ for each change you add in the pull request.

        It will be slower though ...